 Emma fed the waif to bursting before we left him to milk the next suckers who stopped by.

 Tonight's intended overnighting spot is a vast tract of rough grassland alongside the Danube (pic).
-It looks like it's in the ownership of whoever is responsible for flood defences but it's being used by fisherman, nomadic goat and sheep herders, bee keepers, the occasional local dog walker and two gringos in a truck watching the world go by.
+It looks like it's in the ownership of whoever is responsible for Serbian flood defences but it's being used by fisherman, nomadic goat / sheep herders, bee keepers, the occasional local dog walker and two gringos in a truck watching the world go by.

-It's proved to be a decent spot (apart from some irritating distant music) and produced spotted flycatcher, golden oriole and a lesser-spotted woodpecker: as well as yet another musical bee-eater colony and the usual stuff besides.
+It's proved to be a decent spot (apart from some irritating distant music) and has produced spotted flycatcher, golden oriole and a lesser-spotted woodpecker: as well as yet another musical bee-eater colony and the usual stuff besides.
 Brown hare and quite a few ground-foraging buzzards are also around.

 Sent from my mobile device